-The authors would like to thank Mr. Sulaiman Bin Ariffin (Laboratory Assistant), Muhammad Redzuan bin Umar (Research Assistant) and Mohd Khair bin Hassan (Research assistant from UPM) for providing special technical assistance related to engine test bed, ECU calibration and data collections.
+The authors would like to thank Mr. Sulaiman Bin Ariffin (Laboratory Assistant), Muhammad Redzuan bin Umar (Research Assistant) and Mohd Khair bin Hassan (Lecturer from UPM) for providing special technical assistance related to engine test bed, ECU calibration and data collections.
 Without their help, it was very difficult to complete the engines test.
 A special acknowledgement is also offered to the University of Malaya and the Ministry of Science, Technology and Innovation for the research grant of this project through Vote- IRPA No: 33-02-03-3011.
 The authors would like to thank UPM,UKM,UiTM,UTP and Proton Berhad which successfully to produce the new CNG-DI engine through collaborative research works.
-In addition, the authors would like to thank JSPS for travel grant.